hharryyf/codeforcepractice/README.md

 Similarly after we obtain the f array, we can use another binary search for each query q[i] which is the smallest i such that f[i] <= q[k]. https://vjudge.net/problem/CodeForces-727F

+766. Yet Another Substring Reverse (diff=2200, bitmask dp) This problem shows some properties of bitmask.
+We can define dp[i] as the maximum number of bits for the any subset of mask = i.
+Then, dp[i] = max(dp[i ^ j], dp[i]) if (1 << j) is in i.
+Note that if we iterate i from 0 to 1 << t all the dp states can be
+calculated correctly, because i ^ j is always less than i in our case. https://vjudge.net/problem/CodeForces-1234F